simon-filgo/salesforce2/api_strategy.md

 ### Phase 2.
-Triggers API
+Compound API
-APIs called when a record in salesforce is created or changed (same list as the top)
+API that can handle multiple records creation at once.
+For example, an order object that would create account, contact, order and order lines.